Give your body good nutrition with a traditional Mediterranean diet plan and foods that lower blood sugar! What IS the Mediterranean diet?

 Being disconnected from the experience of cooking and even where our food comes from has contributed to less healthy lives and many people who are overweight.
 The stress and fast pace of modern life is not conducive to good health.
 The traditional Mediterranean diet is a healthier lifestyle - taking pleasure in food grown by your neighbors or growing it yourself is more satisfying than eating at fast food places or microwaving something in a hurry.
 When you slow down you eat less.

 What about desserts and the traditional Mediterranean diet?
-The natural sweets, honey, maple syrup, dates and raisins and sometimes sugar sweetened desserts can be indulged in as long as you have made mostly low glycemic eating a habit.
+The natural sweets, honey, maple syrup, dates and raisins and sometimes can be indulged in if you are NOT insulin resistant, as long as you have made low glycemic eating a habit and you have a small portion.

-Another characteristic of the Mediterranean cultures was that these people were quite physically active.
-People worked hard outdoors and ate what they wanted.
+People living in Mediterranean cultures traditionally worked hard outdoors and ate what they wanted.
 Is there a lesson for us here?
 Add daily walking or other exercise as an afternoon or after work habit and you are on your way to a lifetime of fat loss.

 So how to get from where you are to this way of eating?

-Consider buying a juicer to start out your day with an alkaline boost of greens.
-Keep your meals simple and include lots of omega 3 foods, cruciferous vegetables, and other fruits and vegetables and whole grains for an anti cancer diet.
+Consider buying a strong blender or juicer to start out your day with an alkaline boost of greens.
+Keep your meals simple and include lots of omega 3 foods, cruciferous vegetables, and other fruits and vegetables and whole grains.
 Over time you will lose fat, feel more energetic and you will have adopted new habits that will keep you healthy for a lifetime.

 Give your body the nutrients it needs with a traditional Mediterranean diet and you will be happy, healthy, beautiful and ageless!